 How To Implement Facebook Pixel Using Google Tag Manager

-Using Google Tag Manager (GTM) to Facebook pixels will help you consistently and easily track conversion and events from your website, allowing you to prove the success (or failure) of your advertising while building valuable data inside of Facebook that can be used for future targeting.
+Using Tag Manager (GTM) to implement Facebook pixels will help you consistently and easily track conversion and events from your website, allowing you to prove the success (or failure) of your advertising while building valuable data inside of Facebook that can be used for future targeting.

 What Is Facebook Pixel?